naga-satish/interview-preparation/ETL-ELT.md

 ## Data Warehousing Concepts

-1. **What is a data warehouse and how does it differ from a database?**
+### 1. What is a data warehouse and how does it differ from a database?

    A data warehouse is a centralized repository designed for analytical processing and reporting, optimized for read-heavy queries.